jeffpar/argument-aloud/ussc/audit/index.md

   - [Nilva v.
 United States](https://www.oyez.org/cases/1956/37) (No. 37) was argued on November 8 and 13, 1956.
 Oyez appears to have combined the audio recordings and inadvertently dropped the November 8 date in the process.

-  - Stanton v.
-United States (No. 546) was argued on March 24, 1960, following a related case, Commissioner of Internal Revenue v.
+  - **Stanton v.
+United States** (No. 546) was argued on March 24, 1960, following a related case, Commissioner of Internal Revenue v.
 Duberstein  (No. 376) that was argued on March 23.
 However, the argument for Stanton appears to be missing from Oyez; only the argument for [Commissioner v.
 Duberstein](https://www.oyez.org/cases/1959/376) is available.
 The cases were decided together and reported in [363 U.S. 278](https://tile.loc.gov/storage-services/service/ll/usrep/usrep363/usrep363278/usrep363278.pdf).

   - [Presser v.
 United States](https://www.oyez.org/cases/1961/278) (No. 278) was argued in the 1961 term, affirmed by an equally divided Court, subsequently restored to the Court's 1962 calendar (as No. 25), and reargued and decided in the 1962 term.
 However, Oyez appears to provide only the 1961 argument.

   - **Creek Nation v.
 United States** (No. 124) was argued in the 1961 term on April 24, 1962, but it does not appear in Oyez.
 It was affirmed by an equally divided Court on June 4, 1962, so the lack of an opinion may have contributed to it being overlooked.

   - **Chicago and North Western Railway Company v.
 The Atchison, Topeka and Santa Fe Railway Company** (No. 8) and **United States v.
-The Atchison, Topeka & Santa Fe Railway Company** (No. 23) were argued in the 1966 term on April 19, 1967, but all that appears in Oyez is "A Quantity of Copies of Books v.
-Kansas" (No. 8) with no argument.
+The Atchison, Topeka & Santa Fe Railway Company** (No. 23) were argued together in the 1966 term on April 19, 1967, but all that appears in Oyez is [A Quantity of Copies of Books v.
+Kansas](https://www.oyez.org/cases/1966/8) (No. 8), which contains an incorrect title but *does* link to the correct [opinion](https://supreme.justia.com/cases/federal/us/387/326/).

 Examples of anomalies uncovered in Oyez during the initial audit: